sbonelo-nje/Kami-I/README.md

 -

 <!---
-Kami-I/Kami-I is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+This is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->